 - Extended the leg of the “R,” transforming it into a sharp blade-like shape.

 This style has a vintage touch.
-The retro font highlights the brand’s deep roots, originating at the turn of the 18th and 19th centuries and gaining a second life after transitioning to new ownership.
-On the other hand, the bright red color of the logo is tied to the modern era.
+The retro font highlights the brand’s deep roots, dating to the turn of the 18th and 19th centuries and gaining a second life after a transition to new ownership.
+On the other hand, the logo’s bright red color is associated with the modern era.
 It appeals to passionate motorcycle enthusiasts with a thirst for excitement and adrenaline.
 Thin golden outlines create a sense of luxury, as Royal Enfield motorcycles combine sophisticated design and advanced technology.

 2014 – today

-In 2014, the logo evolved while retaining some features of the original.
-Its bold aesthetic targets the younger generation of motorcyclists, as the brand needed to attract new buyers due to fierce competition with renowned brands like Triumph and Harley Davidson.
+In 2014, the logo evolved while retaining some of the original features.
+Its bold aesthetic targets younger motorcyclists, as the brand needed to attract new buyers amid fierce competition from renowned brands like Triumph and Harley-Davidson.

 Modernity, brightness, and freshness are the three pillars of Royal Enfield’s concept.
 The refined wordmark aligns with these qualities while also reflecting the brand’s historical connection to Britain, as the elegance of the inscription hides a distinctly British meticulousness.